ouhft/COPE/docs/user_manual.md

 ![Procurement screenhot showing an emtpy listing](static/screen_procurement_empty.png)

-When you first start and click on Procurement (Procurment Files on the Home page, or WP4:Compare -> Procurement in the Navbar) you are likely to see an empty screen similar to above.
+When you first start and click on Procurement (*Procurement Files* on the *Home* page, or `WP4:Compare -> Procurement` in the Navbar) you are likely to see an empty screen similar to above.
 On the left would be a list of cases you are currently working on (Open Cases).
 On the right is a small form to start off a New Case.

 #### New Cases